santogioia-scandit/data-capture-documentation/docs/sdks/android/barcode-capture/get-started.md

 ```

 :::note
-On Android, the Scandit Data Capture SDK is not lifecycle aware which means it is not able to turn off the camera when the app goes in the background etc. which has to be done as otherwise the camera is locked for other apps.
-This responsibility is left to the implementer.
-Make sure that you always turn the camera off in the activity’s **onPause lifecycle** method.
+On Android, the Scandit Data Capture SDK is not lifecycle aware which means it is not able to turn off the camera when the app goes in the background.
+This has to be done so the camera is not locked for other apps and is left to the implementer.
+Make sure that you turn the camera off in the activity’s **onPause lifecycle** method.
 Often this means that you want to (re)start it in **onResume**.
-You can see a way of doing this in all of the [samples](https://docs.scandit.com/data-capture-sdk/android/samples/run-samples.html).
+You can see a way of doing this in all of the [samples](https://github.com/Scandit/datacapture-android-samples).
 :::

 ## Use a Capture View to Visualize the Scan Process

-When using the built-in camera as frame source, you may typically want to display the camera preview on the screen together with UI elements that guide the user through the capturing process.
+When using the built-in camera as frame source, you may want to display the camera preview on the screen together with UI elements that guide the user through the capturing process.

 To do that, add a [DataCaptureView](https://docs.scandit.com/data-capture-sdk/android/core/api/ui/data-capture-view.html#class-scandit.datacapture.core.ui.DataCaptureView) to your view hierarchy:

 ```java
 DataCaptureView dataCaptureView = DataCaptureView.newInstance(this, dataCaptureContext);